rstacruz/simpler-extend/Readme.md

 # simpler-extend

-Simple 'extend' helper for inheritance and subclassing.
-Adapted from Backbone.js and CoffeeScript.

-Works like [simple-extend](https://www.npmjs.com/package/simple-extend), except this does not have any dependencies9
+**Simple 'extend' helper for inheritance and subclassing.** Adapted from Backbone.js's [Model.extend] and CoffeeScript.
+This works like [simple-extend](https://www.npmjs.com/package/simple-extend), except this does not have any dependencies.

 <br>